misaka19683/MIGA/README.md

 - **Windows**:
   - Run `examples\fetch_example.bat` to fetch a sample IPFS content
-  - Run `examples\share_example.bat` to fetch and share content via web interface
+  - Run `examples\share_example.bat` to fetch and share content on the IPFS network
 - **Linux/macOS**:
   - Run `examples/fetch_example.sh` to fetch a sample IPFS content
-  - Run `examples/share_example.sh` to fetch and share content via web interface
+  - Run `examples/share_example.sh` to fetch and share content on the IPFS network

 These scripts:
 1. Set the appropriate log level
 2. Build the project if needed
 3. Fetch a well-known IPFS content (the IPFS welcome page)
 4. Display the results
-5. For share examples, start a web server to share the content
+5. For share examples, make the content available on the IPFS network for other nodes to access

 ## Environment Variables